 If your VA has access to confidential information – particular client information or data that identifies living individuals, you should already be properly contracted with them for data security in line with GDPR.
 You will also need to have given them written instructions on how to process this data.
 This may be a separate Data Processing Agreement or part of your contracting and booking process.

 You should check if your VA has made a similar provision with their substitute by having a proper and secure contract with them and passing on your written instructions to their substitute.

 Both your VA and their substitute should have a functioning knowledge of GDPR and how to apply it (and you should too!).

 Create new logins for substitutes

 Create new individual logins for your VA substitute so you can make sure you can see clearly what they are accessing and doing.
 Login sharing makes tracking really difficult and should only be done when there is really no alternative.
 It also makes multi-factor authentication pretty tricky and you don’t want to be turning that off.

-Normally you would pay their VA and they would pay their substitute.
+Normally you would pay your VA and they would pay their substitute.
 You might want to check who is paying who but the standard setup is of the primary VA paying the substitute is what you can expect.

 What is a suitably qualified substitute?